helm/helm-www/ARCHITECTURAL_DECISIONS.md

 In this case, anchor links to the given ID will work across all locales since the anchor ID itself remains the same in all translations.

-Alternatively, you can also choose to link to the given page without anchors.
-While the user will need to manually find the referenced heading or content, excluding anchors all together will avoid broken anchor links.

 ### Troubleshoot broken links

-You can run a local build to check for broken links (`yarn build` or `npm run build`).
+You can run a local build to check for broken links (`yarn build`).
 If there are broken links, you'll see an error like this in the build output:

 ```bash
 Broken link on source page path = /docs/faq/changes_since_helm2
    -> linking to /topics/charts.md
 ```

 To troubleshoot, go to the _source page_ listed in the error message.
 Note that the source page with the broken link might be in the English docs, even if the broken link was triggered for a different locale.

-Check the following:

-* Make sure the link uses an absolute path.
-For example, use `/topics/advanced.md` instead of `../topics/advanced.md` or `advanced.md`.
-* For absolute file paths, make sure the extension used in the link matches the file extension of the target file (`.md` versus `.mdx`)
-* If you are linking from a doc to a blog or vice versa, check if the target page has a slug defined in its metadata.
-If so, ensure that you use the slug in the absolute URL path
-* Check that the link does not use a trailing slash (eg `/topics/charts/` should be changed to `/topics/charts.md`)
-* Make sure that the link does not mix the URL and file path.
-For example, including both `/docs/` and `.md` in the path (eg `/docs/topics/advanced.md`) will result in a broken link.

 ## Netlify Redirects Strategy